Skip to content

 • Program Guidelines

-• Consult with an advisor in your intended graduate study area before taking graduate-level courses.
+• Consult with an advisor in your intended area of graduate study before taking any graduate-level courses.

 • The graduate courses taken as an undergraduate student will be listed in your graduate Plan of Study.

-• Students in the B.S./M.S. program are conditionally accepted to the graduate program, pending the B.S. degree's completion.
+• Students in the B.S./M.S. program are conditionally accepted to the graduate program pending the completion of the B.S. degree.

 • Requirements to Complete Both Degrees

-2. Since the approval of the plan of study (GS2 form) by the student’s graduate advisory committee is required, students should consult with their academic advisors before selecting courses to be included in their graduate program.
+3. Graduate courses taken by an undergraduate may also be included in the graduate program of study.
+However, since approval of the program of study by the student's graduate advisory committee is required, students should consult their academic advisors before selecting courses for their graduate program.

 • Applying to the B.S. to M.S.
 Program